-3 miles roundtrip
+3 miles (4.83 km) roundtrip

 House on Fire is the first archaeological site located along the trail in the South Fork of Mule Canyon.
 To capture the picturesque flames rising above the house, it's best to do this hike in the late morning when the light reflects off the opposite wall of the canyon.
 Continuing past House on Fire, several additional archaeological sites are viewable.
 Some are easily accessible and others are nestled high in the canyon walls.
 The trailhead for this hike is located on County Road 263 near mile marker 102.
-(Fee area, day-use permits available online or at trailhead)
+(Fee area, day-use permits available at recreation.gov or at trailhead)